tomarshabh2199/Book-Reading-Event-Application-ASP.NET-MVC/README.md

  create an application to manage book-reading events.
 It will allow managing events across world wide.
 A book reading event is where book lovers come together for a community reading of their favourite book.
 One or more readers read the book loudly and optionally people even play different roles from the book!

-Page			                                                 Is Mandatory?
-Notes

-1	Create a book reading event (only for logged in users)
-	Title	string	Yes
-	Date	datetime	Yes	Can be in past.
-Used to add previous events for record-keeping purpose location	  string	    Yes
-	start time	dropdown (from 00:00 to 2300)
-	Type	Public/Private		default public
-	Duration in hours	int	  No	   Maximum 4
-	Description	   string	   No	       Max   50 characters
-	Other Details	 string	  No	     Max   500 characters Invite by email	string	No	comma-separated email of users to invite

-2	Edit a book reading event (only for logged in users)
-	Same fields as "Create"
-	Events with start date in past cannot be edited

-3	View a book reading event
-	Title	As entered	Yes
-	Date	As entered	Yes
-	location	As entered	Yes
-	start time	As entered
-	Duration in hours	As entered	No	Show only if entered during creation Description	As entered	No	Show only if entered during creation Other Details	As entered	No	Show only if entered during creation Total invited to event	As entered	Yes	Count number of emails and show as int Comments	string	No	Allow the user to post a comment on the event Past comments	List of older comments	-	If there are past comments, show them below comments box.
-Sort by oldest comment first.

-4	Create User/Register
-	Email	string	Yes	Check for duplicacy and disallow registration for duplicate users Password	string	Yes	Masked field.
-Must be at least 5 characters and contain at least one special character.
-	Full Name	string	Yes

-5	Homepage
-	Upcoming events	Show title as hyperlink		Hyperlink takes user to event details page Past Events	Show title as hyperlink		Hyperlink takes user to event details page

-6	My events (only for logged in users)
-	All events by current user	Show title as hyperlink		"- Hyperlink takes user to event details page.
-- Sorted by latest event-start-date first.
-- Show an edit link next to each event to allow editing"

-7	Events invited to (only for logged in users)
-	All events where user was invited	Show title as hyperlink		Hyperlink takes user to event details page

 ![image](https://user-images.githubusercontent.com/44699205/121894610-f493f080-cd3c-11eb-8a44-5b77a002901e.png)

 ###